digitalsadhu/hide-in-shadows/README.md

 ### Server Side Rendered React

-If you want to SSR your React app, use this approach
+If you want to SSR your React app while isolating it inside the shadow dom, read on...

 #### Server code